mlange-42/arche/docs/content/guide/queries/index.md

 Where {{< api ecs Query.Get >}} (resp. {{< api generic Query2.Get >}}) return components of the entity at the
 current query iterator position.

+{{% notice style="blue" icon="exclamation" title="Important" %}}
+Note that the component pointers obtained from queries should never be stored persistently, and should only be used inside the query loop.
+{{< /notice >}}

 Comparing the two versions of the code above, one can clearly observe the advantages of the generic API over the ID-based API (see chapter on [APIs](./apis)).
 Firstly, the generic code is shorter and more readable.